JennyL5/yformatics/year-1/calculus/part-1/differentiation/notes.md

 This can be very useful and there is guaranteed to be a question in the exam where you need to use this so it is worth learning.

+A function is said to be differentiable at a point $a$ if $f'(a)$ exists.
+It might be a hint that a function isn't differentiable if it is discontinuous or has asymptotes.

 ## Chain rule

 In a previous topic, we looked at composite functions.
 When you have a function that is the composite of two separate functions of $x$.